Dow Jones Sustainability Indices: Assessment

-Reviews

-The November 2010 DJSI Review includes a review of: key facts (showcasing recent news and growth in asset management), 2010 assessment, Dow Jones Sustainability World Index, Dow Jones Sustainability Europe Index, Dow Jones Sustainability Asia Pacific Index, Dow Jones Sustainability North America Index, Dow Jones Sustainability Korea Index, and Adjustments to Sustainability Index 2010.

-Each index on the review includes an Index Range, Dow Jones Global Stock Market Index, selection of companies (percent of companies per sector, percent of market-capitalization coverage), the number of companies added and deleted from the DJSI, and component selection (based on industry).
-All changes will take effect at the close of trading on December 17, 2010.

 Criticism

 SAM uses four sources of information to assess corporate sustainability: company questionnaire (the Corporate Sustainability Assessment), company documentation, Media and Stakeholder Analysis, and contact with companies.

 Using self-reported data as proxies for the social or environmental effects the DJSI intends to reflect leaves the index exposed to corporate biases and additional credibility risks.
 It rewards companies with greatest capacity to respond to SAM's questionnaires and information requests rather than those with the best socially responsible practices.
 Secondly, relying on self-reported data carries substantial risks since information from companies may not be completely credible.
 An index based on biased information often underestimates real risk factors in the listed companies' operation, even in those instances when submitted information if verified by an auditing firm such as PricewaterhouseCoopers, KPMG, etc. Ultimately, companies with challenging corporate environmental and social issues are more likely to devote public relations resources to minimize the perception of risk within their operations.
 In order to address some of this feedback, RobecoSAM added a Media and Stakeholder Analysis component to the annual Corporate Sustainability Assessment, in order to complement and help corroborate the questionnaire and documentation provided by the participating companies.
 For the MSA, RobecoSAM works with RepRisk, a global research firm specialized in risk analytics and metrics related to environmental, social and governance (ESG) issues.
 RepRisk screens media outlets, stakeholder groups and other publicly available sources to identify risks, which are then systematically analyzed and quantified.

 It has been also found that in the DJSI the three dimensions of sustainability are not considered in a balanced way, being biased towards economic criteria to the disadvantage of social and environmental ones.
 A further bias of the DJSI is that it only includes large companies, whereas other indices include smaller companies as well.
 As a consequence of these limitations, a survey conducted among sustainability experts found that only 48 percent considered the DJSI as "highly trusted".